parrt/msds501/projects/enron.md

 ## Exploring email connection graph

 From the data frame, create a graph data structure using [networkx](https://networkx.org/), which you must install with `pip`.
 Create an edge from node A to node B if there is an email from A to B in the data frame.
-Although we do know the total number of emails between people, let's keep it simple and use simply a weight of 1 as the edge label.
+Although we do know the total number of emails between people, let's keep it simple and use a weight of 1 as the edge label.
 See networkx method `add_edge()`.
-Once you have created the graph object, you can't compute interesting statistics and make visualizations.
+Once you have created the graph object, you can compute interesting statistics and make visualizations.

 ### PageRank between users

 Using networkx, compute the pagerank between all nodes.
 Get the data into a data frame, sort in reverse order, and display the top 15 users from the data frame.
 (I use `DataFrame.from_dict` to convert the dictionaries returned from the various networkx methods to data frames.)

 ```
                  PageRank